 - Soft-shell crabs are blue crabs that have shed their old shell to form a new one.
 During this process, the crabs are without their hard covering for only a few days, and they’re only truly soft-shells for a few hours.
 Soft-shell crabs are a delicacy and are eaten whole after minimal cleaning.

-You can figure roughly one pound of crab legs per person if crab legs are the main entree.
+You can figure roughly one pound of crab legs per person if crab legs are the main entrée.
 If you’re doing surf and turf, allow for ½ pound per person.
 A surf and turf meal will typically include seafood and steak, along with sides such as baked potatoes, salad, or steamed vegetables.

-How to Boil Crab Legs
+How Do I Boil Crab Legs?

 Fill a large stockpot with 4 quarts of water.
 Add 1 box of Old Bay and the juice and rinds of 3-4 lemons.
 Cover and bring to a boil.
 Once boiling, add crabs.
 Cook over medium-high heat until the crab legs are warmed through, about 5 minutes.
 Remove the crab legs to a large serving bowl or platter.

-How to Steam Crab Legs
+How Do I Steam Crab Legs?

 Preheat your oven on the broiler setting.
 Place crab legs on a baking sheet.
 Brush legs with EVOO or melted butter.
 Place tray 6 to 8 inches beneath the broiler.
 Broil 3 to 4 minutes per side flipping halfway through.
 Remove to a serving platter.